Glen Seator

 Glen Seator (1956-2002) was an American visual artist and conceptual sculptor.
 He lived in Brooklyn, NY and San Miguel de Allende, Mexico.

 Early life

-Born Glen Thomas Seator in 1956 in Beardstown, Illinois to mother, Dr. Lynette Hubbard Seator (d.
+Born Glen Thomas Seator in 1956 in Beardstown, Illinois to mother, Lynette Hubbard Seator (d.
 2012), a professor of Modern Languages, and father Gordon Douglas Seator (d.
 1988), a judge.
 While growing up his family lived in the small community of Mount Sterling.
-During his lifetime, Seator had three sisters, Patricia, Penelope and Pamela.
+Seator had three sisters, Patricia, Penelope and Pamela.

 Education

 Seator attended high school in Jacksonville, Illinois, where he skipped a year.
 Upon graduation, he used earnings from minimum-wage employment to travel throughout the world for nine months.
 Upon returning to the U.S., Seator earned a BFA at the Massachusetts College of Art, Boston in 1984, and a MFA from SUNY Purchase in 1989.
-Prior to that he attended the Cooper Union, New York, from 1981–1982.
+Prior to that he attended the Cooper Union, New York, from 1981 to 1982.